 - Runoff and end up in nearby streams, rivers or waterways

 In natural environments and landscapes, such as forests, stormwater is absorbed by the soil and is held close to where it falls by plants.

 In developed environments, stormwater that’s left unmanaged creates a host of issues as it generally becomes runoff.
 Flooding and contamination of waterways are two of the major concerns.
-Water treatment systems such as bioretention basins, constructed wetlands, sediment basins and stormwater swales and drains, help to mitigate both of these risks.
+Water treatment systems such as constructed wetlands, sediment basins and stormwater swales and drains, help to mitigate both of these risks.

 Why Do We Need Stormwater Management?